SemmieboyYT/Cloud-Storage-Server/README.md

 # Cloud Storage Server
- A simple HTTP server where you can store, view and download files.
+ A advanced HTTP server where you can store, view and download files.